Shima Shima Tora no Shimajirō: Theme and elements

 The overall theme surrounding the series all revolves in Shimajirō's life as a preschooler and all the lessons he needs to learn in a daily basis such as making friends, saying sorry, making a resolve and others that reflects to the preschool demographic.
 Also educational elements such as planting flowers, how to use the toilet for the first time, helping others and learning in kindergarten is also applied.

-The anime's overall elements are all based on the Kodomo Challenge series, with the storyline being completely original from the source material.
+The anime's overall elements are all based on the Kodomo Challenge franchise, with the storyline being completely original from the source material.

 Setting

 The anime is officially set in the fictional Challenge Island (ちゃれんじ島, Charenji jima) located somewhere in the world.
 The island, inhabited by anthropomorphic animals, is suburban and very self-sufficient in resources.
 Various animal characters in the island vary as well as their culture such as the Mole People who live under the island or the Squirrel people who always hibernate during winter.
 Various means of transport as well as subways exist in the island.

 Aside from the animal characters, some characters such as Witches and Fairies exist in the island.